drpulpo/GoRN/gorn-frontend/README.md

 Press W for Web Client

-Web is waiting on http://localhost:8081
+Web is waiting on http://localhost:8081 for dev with live reload

+To build do
+npm run build:web

+The bundles will be at dist directory